vanpeta/email_greeter/README.md

 module.exports = Mailer
 ```

-I also learnt that pushing yourself to do something the write way pays off.
+I also learnt that pushing yourself to do something the right way pays off.
 I've been able to use this mailer several times.
 It is very versatile and easy to implement.